giantswarm/docs/src/content/reference/web-interface/app-catalog.md

-+++
+---
-title = "The Giant Swarm App Catalog in The Web Interface" description = "What the Giant Swarm App Catalog looks like on our Web Interface and how to use it." date = "2019-07-05" layout = "subsection" weight = 10
+title: The Giant Swarm App Catalog in The Web Interface
+description: What the Giant Swarm App Catalog looks like on our Web Interface and how to use it.
-+++
+date: 2019-07-05
+layout: subsection
+weight: 10
+---

 # The Giant Swarm App Catalog in the Web Interface